Skip to content

 For some, it means asking the question directly: if I didn't need the money, would I still do this?
 And if the answer is no, starting the slow work of building toward something where the answer is yes.

-The Okinawan model isn't about finding one grand purpose and pursuing it for life.
-It's about always having a reason to get up.
+The Okinawan model doesn't ask you to find one grand purpose and ride it for life.
+It asks for something humbler: a reason to get up today.
 The reason can change.
 It should change.
-What matters is that it exists and that you can feel it.
+What matters is that it's there and you can feel it.

 I'm writing this book because I want to read it.
 That's my ikigai for this period.
-It's not my forever purpose.
-It's the thing that's pulling me forward right now, connecting my daily effort to something I care about, and giving my days a thickness that they lacked when the daily effort was disconnected from meaning.
+Not forever, just the thing pulling me forward right now, connecting the daily effort to something I care about, giving my days a thickness they lacked when that effort was disconnected from meaning.

 What's yours?
 Not the one you're supposed to have.
 The one that actually pulls.